 As we examine the following select 20 Biblical personal interactions we observe that the Bible makes radical distinctions between how different receptors were addressed.

-In the book of Numbers, sins which were unintentional and those that were intentional were treated differently.
-Even with some who sinned intentionally there was the option for repentance, but with the flaunting deliberate "high-handed" sin the most severe punishment was meted out.
-This is why...
+In the book of Numbers, unintentional and intentional sins were treated differently.
+But with the flaunting deliberate "high-handed" sin, the most severe punishment was meted out.
+This is why.